 No one knows a child like a parent.
 If you’re concerned about your little one’s feet, don’t ignore the problem and hope it will resolve on its own later.
 Prompt, experienced care can help catch a problem before it becomes something serious, or soothe your concerns if no issue exists.
 Good children’s foot care can also help your little one avoid uncomfortable issues later in life.
-For in-depth and compassionate treatment for your child’s lower limbs, contact Sierra Foot & Ankle in Carson City or Gardnerville.
-Call our offices at 888-608-8406 or visit the online contact page to reach us for more information or an appointment.
+For in-depth and compassionate treatment for your child’s lower limbs, contact Sierra Foot & Ankle in Carson City.
+Call our office at 888-608-8406 or visit the online contact page to reach us for more information or an appointment.

 Photo Credit: Daniel St.Pierre via FreeDigitalPhotos.net